BuckShlegeris/BuckShlegeris.github.io/a-b-tests.md

 ---
 layout: post
-title:  "A-B tests"
 date:   2016-02-21
 uses_react: true
 ---

-A-B tests are cool.
+A-B tests are cool. this is a work in progress.

 <div class="react-target" data-react-class="ABApp">blah</div>